 The amazing lined alleyways of Machane Yehuda by ForestForTrees, on Flickr

 The shuk is open every day apart from Shabbat, and is particularly busy on Thursdays and Friday mornings with shoppers preparing for the Sabbath.
+On our Best of Jerusalem Tour in a Day, you’ll get a taste for all the market has to offer.
 If you are particularly interested, it is possible to take a walking tour followed by a cookery class every week – read more about the Machane Yehuda Market tours.